A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Empirical Application

 Next, we consider the always-taker, complier, and never-taker LATEs.
 We consider these generalized LATEs conditional on $X=x$.
-Specifically, we focus on the treatment effects for males above age 45, with income below the median and bad health conditions.
+Specifically, we focus on the treatment effects for males above age 45, with income below the median.
 The results are shown in Table \ref{tab:pe_ates-3234} and depicted in Figure \ref{fig: application LATEs}.
 The LATE-C is analytically calculated via TSLS.\footnote{When the alternative constraint \eqref{eq:LP3_eta} is used with the slackness parameter, the LATE-C is no longer a singleton.} For the LATE-AT and LATE-NT, Assumption U$^{0}$ identifies the sign of the effects, and Assumption M nearly identifies it.
 Using the variation in $W$ mostly improves the bounds compared to the ones without it.\footnote{Most of the extra assumptions we impose help to determine the direction of treatment effect, i.e., to raise the lower bound if the treatment effect is positive.
-Therefore, improvements on LATE-NT are smaller than LATE-AT after imposing extra assumptions, since the evidence of positive treatment effect is relatively strong even with the worst-case bounds of LATE-NT. } From the results, we can conclude that possessing private insurance has the greatest effect on medical visits for never-takers, i.e., people who face higher insurance cost.
-This provides a policy implication that lowering the cost of private insurance is important, because high costs might hinder those with the most need from receiving enough medical services.
+Therefore, improvements on LATE-NT are smaller than LATE-AT after imposing extra assumptions, since the evidence of positive treatment effect is relatively strong even with the worst-case bounds of LATE-NT. } From the results we can conclude that, for a range of identifying assumptions, the private insurance tends to have a large effect on medical visits for never-takers, that is, people who face higher insurance cost.
+For example, for all the cases, the upper bound on the effect (i.e., the most optimistic scenario) is much larger for the never-takers than the always-takers.
+Under Assumption W or no assumption, the lower bounds (i.e., the most pessimistic scenario) shows a similar pattern.
+This suggests a policy implication that lowering the cost of private insurance may be important, because high costs may hinder those with the most need from receiving enough medical services.

 \begin{appendix}